-The extremist preacher Anjem Choudary is about to be released from prison in Britain and many commentators are getting nervous.
+Before the extremist preacher Anjem Choudary was released from prison in Britain on October 19, many commentators were getting nervous.
 It’s hard to fault them for their anxiety.
 Choudary and his band of al-Muhajiroun (Arabic for “the Emigrants”) fanatics remain among the UK’s most reviled – and marginalised – figures.

 For over 20 years, they have tried to establish an Islamic caliphate in Britain.
 More recently, a number of them have been implicated in political violence and joined the Islamic State in Iraq and Syria (ISIS).